hiulian69/Bank_Churn_Prediction/README.md

 ## Acknowledgements

 Thank you to the whole Brainster Team for the great learning experience throughout the programm.
-Special thanks to Igor for your constant support and guidance during the final project.
+Special thanks to our instructors:
+- Igor Trepveski
+- Viktor Domanzetoski
+- Blagoj Kostovski
+- Filip Nikolovski
+- Marko Karbevski

+And also our support Team:
+- Aleksandar Chaminski
+- Aleksandar Gjurchevski
+- Maya Cvetanoska

 Anja, Hunter, Julian, & Barbora